 S.C.
 2022, c.
 10

-12 These Regulations come into force on the day on which section 303 of the Budget Implementation Act, 2022, No. 1 comes into force, but if they are registered after that day, they come into force on the day on which they are registered.
+12 These Regulations come into force at 3:00:01 a.m.
+Eastern Daylight time on the first day on which both sections 304 and 330 of the Budget Implementation Act, 2022, No. 1, chapter 10 of the Statutes of Canada 2022, are in force, but if they are registered after that day, they come into force at 3:00:01 a.m.
+Eastern Daylight time on the day after the day on which they are registered.

+N.B.
+The Regulatory Impact Analysis Statement for these Regulations appears following SOR/2024-41, Regulations Amending Certain Regulations Administered and Enforced by the Canada Border Services Agency.